LucyN03/rock-paper-scissors-lizard-spock-project/README.md

 # Rock Paper Scissors Lizard Spock Game

 The **Rock Paper Scissors Lizard Spock** game is a fun and engaging web-based application inspired by the classic game of Rock Paper and Scissors but with a twist.
 Adding Lizard and Spock, this game provides a more varied and strategic experience.
 The game is designed for players of all ages who enjoy interactive, competitive games.
-Whether you're looking to play against the computer, this game provides a visually appealing and responsive experience across all devices.
+Where you're looking to play against the computer, this game provides a visually appealing and responsive experience across all devices.

 ![Responsive Mockup](assets/readme-images/mockup.JPG)